2022 Honda NC750X DCT: MULTASKING MASTERPIECE.

 A fourth DCT shift pattern is available for the USER riding mode and falls between those for STANDARD and SPORT in terms of aggressiveness.

-Honda Selectable Torque Control (HSTC) comes standard on both the manual and DCT NC750X.
-It now offers much softer, finer control as it manages rear-wheel torque thanks to TBW, over three levels as opposed to two:
+Honda Selectable Torque Control comes standard on both the manual and DCT versions of the NC750X.
+This feature offers more precise control as it manages rear-wheel torque thanks to TBW:

-Level 1 allows the minimum intervention for some rear wheel spin—on gravel or dirt for instance.
-This level of intervention is reduced from the previous design.
+- Level 1 allows the minimum intervention for some rear wheel spin—on gravel or dirt for instance.

 HSTC can also be switched off.